Stade Rennais FC

 Rennes was founded in 1901 under the name Stade Rennais and is one of the founding members of the first division of French football.
 Alongside Nantes, Rennes is one of the top football clubs in the region and the two are among the main clubs that contest the Derby Breton.
 The club's best finish in the league has been third, accomplishing this feat after the season was ended prematurely in 2019–20.
 Rennes has won three Coupe de France titles in 1965, 1971 and 2019.
 After winning the Coupe de France in 1971, Rennes changed its name to its current version, but the club's home colours have been the same since its inception, which are red, black, and white.

 Rennes is known for its youth academy, known in English as the Henri Guérin Training Centre, which was formed in 2000.
 In 2010, the French Football Federation (FFF) recognised Rennes as having the best youth academy in the country.
-The cornerstone of the academy is the under-19 team, which has won the Coupe Gambardella three times in 1973, 2003 and 2008.
+The cornerstone of the academy is the under-19 team, which has won the Coupe Gambardella four times in 1973, 2003, 2008 and 2025.
 The academy has produced several notable talents, such as Ousmane Dembélé, Yacine Brahimi, Eduardo Camavinga, Yoann Gourcuff, Yann M'Vila, Moussa Sow, Abdoulaye Doucouré, Sylvain Wiltord, Jimmy Briand, Désiré Doué and Mathys Tel.